amritb/poor-mans-vpn/README.md

 An ansible playbook to quickly set up [Wireguard](https://www.wireguard.com/) server for occasional personal use.
 It takes around five minutes to set this up.
 Spin up a VM, run the playbook, do your business and delete the VM.

 Motivation: Lately due to GDPR many websites are blocking access in the EU.
-For me, I cannot order medicines for my parents back home via netmeds.com or book flights/hotels via makemytrip.com (as of December 2021).
+For me, I cannot order medicines back home via netmeds.com or book flights/hotels via makemytrip.com (as of December 2021).
 With wireguard and this playbook it becomes trivial to perform these tasks for very little cost.

 <div style="text-align:center;">
 <img src="vpn.jpg" style="max-width: 720px;">